 Well, your discover weekly is specific to you and making a collaborative playlist makes one underlying assumption:

-you already know the song you wish to listen to.
+you already know the song you want to listen to.

 When generating choices and content for your playlist, SongMash uses Spotify's API to ensure that we don't pick songs already added to your library, combining the power of a collaborative playlist while discovering music none of you have heard before.